-In this Go Chicago Card review, we’ll explain how the pass works, explore how much it costs, and determine whether it’s a good fit for your Chicago travel plans.
-Enjoy!
+In this Go City Chicago Pass review, we explain how the pass works, explore how much it costs, and determine whether it’s a good fit for your Chicago travel plans.

 If you aren’t careful, it’ll also keep you reaching for your wallet!
-While there’s lots to enjoy for free (check out the public art!), there’s no denying that some of Chicago’s top attractions are pretty pricey.
+While the city offers a lot you can enjoy for free (check out the public art), there’s no denying that some of Chicago’s top attractions are pretty pricey.
 But, if you love sightseeing and saving money, you’re in the right place.

-The Go Chicago Card may be the answer you’re looking for!
+The Go City: Chicago All-Inclusive Pass may be the answer you’re looking for!

 Wanna know more?
 Let’s get to it.

-The Go Chicago Card is an all-inclusive sightseeing pass offering access to 27 of Chicago’s top attractions for one low price.
-Used effectively, this can result in savings of up to 45% off the regular price of admission!
+The Chicago All-Inclusive Pass by Go City is an all-inclusive sightseeing pass offering access to more than 20 of Chicago’s top attractions for one low price.
+Used effectively, this can result in savings of up to 50% off the regular price of admission!

-Like some of our favorite sightseeing passes, the Go Chicago Card works on a consecutive day basis.
+Like some of our favorite sightseeing passes, Go City’s Chicago All-Inclusive Pass works on a consecutive day basis.
 Passes are available for 1, 2, 3, or 5 days.
-You can then visit as many of the 27 attractions as you like during that time.
+You can visit as many of the attractions as you like during that time.

 One of my favorite things about this pass is that it’s emailed to you as soon as you buy it.
-You can use it on your smartphone with the Go City Card app, or you can print it at home and take it with you.
-As long as you activate it within a year, you’re good.
+You can use it on your smartphone with the Go City app, or you can print it at home and take it with you.
+As long as you activate it within two years, you’re good.
 After that, it expires.

-Activating the Go Chicago Card is easy.
+Activating the All-Inclusive Pass is easy.
 Just visit your first attraction and show your pass.
 You won’t pay anything at the gate, and you’ll have full access to the attraction as though you had bought a regular ticket.
 Your pass then stays active for the number of calendar days you selected when you purchased it.

 It’s important to note that these are “calendar days” – not 24-hour days.
 Therefore, it’s best to activate your pass early in the morning so you can take full advantage of that first day of sightseeing!

-The Go Chicago Card includes admission to 27 of Chicago’s top attractions, including:
+The Go City: Chicago All-Inclusive Pass includes admission to more than 20 of Chicago’s top attractions, including:

 - Museum of Science and Industry – $33.95